PaTiToMaSteR/energy-bot/SETUP.md

     cd energy-bot
     firebase use --add
     # Select choice that begins with energy-bot using arrows on keyboard and hit enter key
-    # When prompted for alias enter 'live' and hit enter key
+    # When prompted for alias enter anything you want I call mine 'live' and hit enter key
     firebase functions:config:set bot_1.api_key="REPLACE_WITH_BYBIT_API_KEY_FROM_STEP_4"
     firebase functions:config:set bot_1.secret_key="REPLACE_WITH_BYBIT_SECRET_KEY_FROM_STEP_4"
     firebase functions:config:set bot_1.mode="'test' for testnet bybit or 'live' for normal bybit"